Hoopoes/.github/profile/README.md

 ### 🛠️ Key Projects:

 - **CoderInventory:** CoderInventory is our flagship project, an open-source inventory aimed at providing coders with a curated collection of custom and useful code snippets for various programming tasks.
 The project focuses on offering snippets that are not commonly found on the internet or in libraries, allowing users to quickly copy and customize them for their projects.
+- **FastAPI Starter Kit**: This project provides a modular and flexible starting point for building backend microservices with FastAPI.
+The repository offers a robust base structure with various extensions and configurations to help developers get started quickly and efficiently.

 ### 🧑‍💻 About the Authors: